Osborne Family Foundation

 How does Osborne Family Foundation spend its money?

 Osborne Family Foundation directs 85% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Osborne Family Foundation tax-deductible?